nguyensjsu/fa21-172-the-beacons-are-lit/journals/RyanJournal.md

 After some issues with trying to get the cart price we decided on merging the philz-payment into the philz-cart folder.
 This would make it easier to grab the price and update the cart status while making it easier for ngan to connect from front end. https://github.com/nguyensjsu/fa21-172-the-beacons-are-lit/commit/137e2fd60f1b5258494da462d590bf10df292f93

 We then ran into some issues with the cart and decided to change that idea to just buying a single product.
+With the help of Hieu this became our final paymentsController that we would use.

 ```
 @PostMapping(value = "api/payment/{email}",  produces = MediaType.APPLICATION_JSON_VALUE)